 Techpap 3DStick

 It is a fibre optic NIR hyperspectral system.
 The measurement point size is 200 µm in diameter and the image is obtained by a 2D point scan of the measurement head.
 The sensor is a NIR grating spectrometer covering the wavelength range 1 200 to 2 200 nm, with a linear array of 256 channels and a spectral resolution of 4 nm.
 Illumination is provided by filament emitters with a continuous black-body spectrum.
 Parabolic reflectors ensure uniformity of illumination.
-In addition, the system is equipped with a laser triangulation device, in order to measure the topography of the sample simultaneously with the NIR image and estimate the 3D volume of the contaminants (stickies, plastics …).
+In addition, the system is equipped with a laser triangulation device, in order to measure the topography of the sample simultaneously with the NIR image and estimate the 3D volume of the contaminants (stickies, plastics, etc.).

 Bibliography